Several Chicagoans Prepare To Travel To England For Royal Wedding

 “It is the happiest place on Earth.
 The streets are covered in bunting.
 Everyone is celebrating.
 There are royal wedding tea parties at all the beautiful hotels,” recalls Lilly.

-Dee Prior is one of Windsor’s busy hotliers.
+Dee Prior is one of Windsor’s busy hoteliers.

 “We are all kind of full to the rafters,” says Prior.
 “It’s nuts.”